rylabo/gradeful.io/README.md

 The project consists of a backend implemented in Nest.js, a server-side, Angular-like framework, and a front-end implemented using the Next.js React framework.
 The server-side sits in the root folder, while the clients live in the `/client` subfolder.

 The remainder of this document refers to the server side implementation.
-For the front-end, refer to the `[/client/instruct](https://)`
+For the front-end, refer to the

 ## Status

-Currently, the backend has been scaffolded, but not implemented.
-The front ens
+Currently, only the student microservice has been partially implemented, and will add students in the database.

-## Installation
+## Backend Installation

 Be sure to have Docker and Docker Compose installed.